QuixoticLeprechauns/passive-fixed-time-step-loop-rs/README.md

  - Sleep granularity is system dependent.
 Because this loop uses sleeping to achieve a fixed time step, there is no way to improve it's timing accuracy.

 # Credit to [people]
-Although based on [citation], I am not the author of this variation of the passive-fixed-time-step-loop.
+Although based on "https://github.com/QuixoticLeprechauns/passive-fixed-time-step-loop-cpp", I am not the author of this variation of the passive-fixed-time-step-loop.
 Credit belongs to [people] for it's authorship.